 Trap Therapist was founded in April 2018 by Dylesia Barner, a Licensed Clinical Social Worker (LCSW) from the projects in Portsmouth, VA.
 She created the organization to provide a platform for mental health therapists from urban, low-income backgrounds to share their stories, connect with other "trap therapists," and market their services to potential clients, also from marginalized communities.

-Currently, Trap Therapist offers statement apparel, cultural competency trainings for mental health professionals, a radio show, and a directory featuring licensed private practice clinicians who also identify as trap therapists.
+Currently, Trap Therapist offers statement apparel, cultural competency trainings for mental health professionals, a podcast, a YouTube channel, and a directory featuring licensed private practice clinicians who also identify as trap therapists.